Lawn fertilization has weeds

 How often should I fertilize my lawn?

-The best time to fertilize your lawn is usually in the spring and fall, when the grass is actively growing.
+The best times are typically in the spring and fall when grass is actively growing.

 Connect with certified professionals in your area